 Industrial Revenue Bonds: Tax-Exempt Industrial Revenue Bonds are designed to provide tax-exempt financing to finance land and depreciable property for eligible industrial or manufacturing projects.
 The maximum bond amount is $10 million towards a $20 million project.

-State Sales & Use Tax Exemptions: Leased or purchased machinery, equipment, replacement parts and accessories that have a useful life of more than six months, and that are used or consumed in the manufacturing, processing, fabricating or repairing of tangible personal property for ultimate sale, are exempt from state and local sales and use tax.
+State Sales & Use Tax Exemptions: Texas Tax Code Section 151.318 and Texas Administrative Code Rule 3.300 exempts rented, leased or purchased machinery, equipment, replacement parts and accessories that have a useful life of more than one year or 12 months, and that are used or consumed in the manufacturing, processing, fabricating or repairing of tangible personal property for ultimate sale, are exempt from state and local sales and use tax.

 Texas companies are exempt from paying state sales and use tax on electricity and natural gas used in manufacturing, processing or fabricating tangible personal property if at least 50% of the electricity or natural gas consumed by the business directly causes a physical change to a product.

 Section 151.359, Section 151.3595 and Rule 3.335 provide exemptions from sales tax on computers, certain equipment, cooling systems, electrical system and electricity for data centers meeting the minimum thresholds for a qualified data centers.
 Qualifications to for being an eligible data center are dependent upon factors including size, capital investment, and new jobs.